Model-based clustering of categorical data based on the Hamming distance: Discussion

-In the Supplementary materials, we provide the proofs of the Propositions, a discussion on Gini and Shennon indexes and the hierarchical specification of the model.
-Supplementary materials also include an extensive simulation study and additional empirical results.
+\item[Supplementary materials] include: the proofs of the Propositions and Theorems, a discussion on Gini and Shannon indexes, the hierarchical specification of the model, an extensive simulation study, and additional empirical analysis.
+(PDF file) \end{description}